ebs-integrator/ebs-python-internship-test/README.md

 1. How to work increase quality of you app and identify bugs
 2. How to install and switch project to PostgreSQL database and use pgHero
-3. How to findout performance issues and improve response time of your endpoints with cache
+3. How to find out performance issues and improve response time of your endpoints with cache
 4. How to work with Docker

 #### Tasks

 1. Add unit tests for each endpoint https://www.django-rest-framework.org/api-guide/testing/
-2. Add coverage package and generate report to be sure in 100% test coverage https://docs.djangoproject.com/en/3.2/topics/testing/advanced/#integration-with-coverage-py
+2. Add coverage package and generate report to be sure in 100% test coverage https://docs.djangoproject.com/en/4.2/topics/testing/advanced/#integration-with-coverage-py
 3. Install PostgreSQL docker container and move your app on PostgreSQL (edit settings.py)
-4. Create a script that will add random 25.000 tasks and 50.000 time logs (use https://docs.djangoproject.com/en/4.0/howto/custom-management-commands/)
+4. Create a script that will add random 25.000 tasks and 50.000 time logs (use https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/)
 5. Install PGHero docker container and connect it to your db https://github.com/ankane/pghero/blob/master/guides/Docker.md
 6. Manual test all endpoints and check with PGHero that all sql queries use db indexes, after insert of thousands of tasks some endpoints can perform slow
 7. Install Redis docker container and configure Django to cache with 1 minute TTL the endpoint with Top 20 tasks by time for each user https://github.com/jazzband/django-redis